keerthana-ar/python-automation-tool/README.md

 Copy the provided google apps script into a new Google Apps Script project.
 Update the script with the specific sheet name and column references where your phone numbers and messages reside.
 Run the script to generate the messages.csv file.
+Download the CSV file from your google drive to your system.

-3. Python Script:
+4. Python Script:
-Replace placeholders in whatsapp_bulk123.py:
+Replace placeholders in whatsapp_bulk.py:
 Update driver_path with the absolute path to your downloaded browser driver.
 Update file_name with the path to your messages.csv file.
-Run the script (e.g., python send_whatsapp_message.py).
+Run the script in the command prompt

 ## Disclaimer: